Funding Programs

 Bringing Conservation Funding to Connecticut

 It’s the one thing CLCC hears most frequently from land trusts - “we need more funding”.
 It’s no surprise, since Connecticut’s public conservation funding, per capita, is the lowest of any state in New England.
-With new CLCC grant programs – the Connecticut Conservation Partnership Program (CCPP) and Transaction Assistance Grant Program (TAG) – land trusts have access to significant sources of funding that will help them to pursue and complete more projects.

-Climate Smart Land Stewardship Grant Program
+Climate Smart Land Stewardship Grants

-The Climate Smart Land Stewardship Grant Program provides direct funding assistance to support Connecticut's Land Trusts with the planning and implementation of climate smart practices.
+The Climate Smart Land Stewardship Grant Program provides direct funding assistance to support Connecticut's land trusts with the planning and implementation of climate smart practices.
 This grant program offers direct support and technical assistance to land trusts across the state to integrate climate mitigation, resilience, and adaptation focused projects on their conserved lands.

-Connecticut Conservation Partnership Program (CCPP)
+Connecticut Conservation Partnership Program

-Administered by the Connecticut Land Conservation Council (CLCC), CCPP establishes a coordinated process by which land trust applicants to the Connecticut Department of Energy and Environmental Protection (DEEP) Open Space and Watershed Land Acquisition Grant Program (OSWA) may apply for a federal grant as a source of match funds.
+Administered by the Connecticut Land Conservation Council, the Connecticut Conservation Partnership Program (CCPP) establishes a coordinated process by which land trust applicants to the Connecticut Department of Energy and Environmental Protection's Open Space and Watershed Land Acquisition Grant Program may apply for a federal grant as a source of match funds.

-Transaction Assistance Grant Program (TAG)
+Transaction Assistance Grants

 The Transaction Assistance Grant Program (TAG) seeks to accelerate the pace of land conservation by providing financial assistance to land trusts for transaction-related project costs.
 TAG responds to immediate conservation needs and is designed to get funding on the ground efficiently and effectively.